Hrishikesh30/tinyCLI_Facets-cloud/README.md

 - Designed to handle 1M+ events efficiently (query in ≤ 1s on typical hardware)
 - Uses SQLite indexes for fast lookups
+- Optimized ingestion using batch inserts and deferred index creation to improve overall performance.
 ## Testing

 - You can use the provided `f1.txt` or create your own event file for testing.